ROCm/hipfort/docs/install/install.rst

 Building and testing hipfort from source
 ==========================================

-Install `gfortran`, `git`, `cmake`, and HIP, if not yet installed.
-Then build, install, and test hipfort from source with the commands below:
+1. Install `gfortran`, `git`, `cmake`, and HIP, if not yet installed.
+2. Build, install, and test hipFORTfrom source with the commands below:

 .. code-block::